 8. Tribal knowledge data dumps

 Whenever a teammate reaches an “aha moment” and discovers something critical, it’s not unusual for people to gather around their desk to see.
 Usually, the knowledge transfer ends there.
-With video, however, teams can share their newly won tribal knowledge with a wider group and save it for future new hires.
+With video, however, you can Turn Employees into Advocates by having them share their newly won tribal knowledge with a wider group and save it for future new hires.

 9. Product feedback